eduardozago/node-js/fundamentals/readme.md

 ## Middleware

 Request and response interceptor.
-An example of how middleware transforms input and output into JSON content type may be found in [json.js](src/middlewares/json.js).
+An example of how middleware transforms input and output into JSON content type may be found in [src/middlewares/json.js](src/middlewares/json.js).

 ## Database

 To store data in a persistent format, a local database is created.
 A JSON file called [db.json](src/db.json) contains data that simulates a database. [database.js](src/middlewares/database.js) contains a class for database operations such as insert and select. "src/server.js" calls database operations using the database class.

+In this example, class Database is responsable to

 ## Routes